Azure/bicep/docs/tutorial/04-using-symbolic-resource-name.md

 # Using the symbolic resource name

 Let's take another look at our storage account `resource`.
 As we discussed earlier, the resource declaration includes a **symbolic name**, which is separate from the name of the resource that will be created.
-The symbolic name is simply a reference to the resource within a bicep project.
+The symbolic name is simply a reference to the resource within a Bicep project.
 It is a very useful pointer for retrieving properties of a resource and keeps your syntax readable and easy to manage.

 ## Retrieving the resource ID